smidtfab/WebScraper/README.md

 Look at https://blog.hartleybrody.com/web-scraping-cheat-sheet/ for help

+Current file: Web_crawler, old copy: SearchEngine

 For now: loop to get links then loop on that to save them, when robots.txt works we can put everything together in one loop.

-Note that links are saved inside folder Documents_craled in the crawler's repository.
+Note that links are saved inside folder Documents_craled in the crawler's repository, here saved inside data folder.

 ## Obsolete pseudocode